mariolo1985/init-web-app/readme.md

 :v:

-This is where I start my Reactjs web apps.
+This is where I start my ReactJS web apps.

 Feel free to use it.